 - Put water and cranberries in a large saucepan and bring to a boil.
 Lower to a simmer, add in spices, cover saucepan, and let cook for 20-25 minutes.

 - Strain mixture through a fine mesh strainer to extract liquid (Dispose of cranberry mash or save for another use).

 - Pour liquid back in saucepan over low heat and stir in sugar and lime juice.

 - Pour into heat-proof bowl or pitcher and place in fridge to let cool completely before using.

-- You should be able to make about 8 cocktails with cranberry juice and jalapeño simple syrup.
+- You should be able to make about 8 cocktails with cranberry juice )and single batch of jalapeño simple syrup).